Forms

 ## Embed and Share

-Once a form is ready, use the Share area to copy the correct code or link for the way you want the form to appear.
-The right option depends on whether the form should sit inside the page, pop up over the page, slide in, appear as a sticky bar, or open as a full-page experience.
+After the form is ready, use the Share area to copy the code or link that matches how the form should appear.
+Choose the option based on whether the form should sit inside the page, pop up over the page, slide in, appear as a sticky bar, or open as a full-page experience.

-Paste the embed code into the website page where you want the form to appear.
-Website builders usually provide an "embed", "HTML", or "custom code" block for this.
+Paste the embed code into the website page where the form should appear.
+Website builders usually provide an "embed", "HTML", or "custom code" block for this code.
 If a popup plugin or outside platform asks for plain form HTML instead, copy **HTML Code**.
-After the code is added, the form connects directly to your Mailrith workspace.
+After you add the code, the form connects directly to your Mailrith workspace.

 1. Click **Forms** in the left sidebar, click the saved form, and go to **Share and Embed**.